 “Where is he?” he asked.

-I can’t decide what to rate this story, so it gets a .
+For some author’s notes on this story, see this Productivity Log.
+I can’t decide what to rate it, so it gets a .
 What do you think of it?